the-butcher/COVID19-SEIR/README.md

 The code has been moved from local storage to github for backup- and documentation purposes.
 I plan to work on this repository to get it finished over the upcoming weeks.

-Some of the missing pieces are:
+current Tasks:
-- better pre init when there is more than one strain, step in incidence at strain position
+* better pre init when there is more than one strain ** accept list of modification
+** add some preload days
+** iterate a minimum of preload days to a maximum of the last strain date ** keep a set of virtual strain modifications, each at virtual model start (begin of preload period) ** adapt virtual modifications until satisfactory precision is reached
-- (re)build the modification chart area for i.e. testing and other modification types
+* (re)build the modification chart area for i.e. testing and other modification types
-- validity check for when i.e. too many vaccinations have been configured in settings
+* validity check for when i.e. too many vaccinations have been configured in settings
-- implement import, save, export
+* implement import, save, export